Marine Current Turbines: SeaGen

-SeaGen was a full-scale tidal flow power station that produced electricity on 14 July 2008.
+SeaGen was a full-scale tidal stream power station that first produced electricity on 14 July 2008.
 However, subsequently a computer problem caused damage to one of the rotors and procuring a replacement took until the end of October 2008.
-However, SeaGen was able to operate using just its good rotor through the summer of 2008 and that rotor was operated at full rated power of 600 kW for many hours.
+SeaGen was able to operate using just its good rotor through the summer of 2008 and that rotor was operated at full rated power of 600 kW for many hours.
 After replacement of the damaged rotor SeaGen delivered its full rated power of 1.2MW for the first time on 18 December 2008 - believed to be the first time a "wet renewable energy system" has delivered in excess of 1MW.